What was the March for Nature?

-This demonstration is a peaceful protest against the Luxon Government’s War on Nature and against the one-stop shop for environmental destruction that is the fast track approvals bill.
+This demonstration was a peaceful protest against the Luxon Government’s War on Nature and against the one-stop shop for environmental destruction that is the fast track approvals bill.

-Why do we need to protest the fast track legislation?
+Why do we need to oppose the fast track legislation?

 The vast majority of people in New Zealand care deeply about protecting nature.
 But the fast track consenting bill the Luxon Government has introduced could be the single worst law ever passed for the environment.